The Logic Primer™

 Cause and Effect: What would you expect to happen next?

-Causality is often not recognized to be linked with certain effects.
-Just ask anyone who writes software patches or repairs cars for a living.
-However, we have found a useful feature of this method is to not rule-out previous and apparently unrelated changes to a larger system which requires a conclusion to be made.
-If you like playing chess, you too will identify with this concept.
-In fact, it may be this concept which causes some to not like playing chess -- a single cause can quickly multiply into many possible but different effects.
+If you like playing chess, you may identify with this concept.
+In fact, it may be this concept which causes some to not like playing chess -- a single minor cause can quickly multiply into many possible but different effects.

 ____________________________

 Suppose you manufacture things.
-Recently, you changed part suppliers, retooled equipment, hired new employees and changed processes.
+Recently, you changed part suppliers, retooled equipment, hired new employees and because of all this, you also changed processes.
 Now defects have tripled.
 What's the cause?
 One way to analyze cause and effect is to apply timelines -- compare the dates when defects started to rise with the chronological order of the changes made.
 If changes were made over longer ranges of time, compare them to milestone events, such as when a beta process actually went online.
 There is a good chance you can soon marry the effect of too many defects with a very specific cause.
-And as you can see, advance planning of measurement points is also important to future problem solving.
+Of course, to allow such discovery required advance planning of measurement points, both for verification of new procedures, as well as for ongoing measurements.

 Return